 The original Hohokam were an Indian tribe that flourished in central Arizona until they disappeared around the year 1450.
 Hence the literal translation for Hohokam, which is “those who are gone."

 In 1951 the HoHoKams were reborn, this time as a civic organization dedicated to bringing spring training baseball to Mesa.

 Led by rancher Dwight Patterson, the 34-member committee succeeded in their task by luring the Chicago Cubs away from California, where they had trained since 1917 (with the exception of the WW II years).

 When Rendezvous Park, the original Mesa spring training ballpark, was leveled in 1976, the new stadium was named after the influential organization responsible for attracting baseball to Mesa.

-Today the HoHoKams are responsible for running the ballpark that bears their name on game days and their logo is even imprinted on the tickets.
-The volunteer organization is up to 179 members in 2008.
-That number includes the mayor of Mesa, who serves as an usher for the old right field bleachers section.
+Today the HoHoKams are responsible for helping to run the venue that bears their name on game days.
+Once upon a time, their logo was even imprinted on the tickets.
+That included in 2008, when the volunteer organization had 179 members and the then-mayor of Mesa, also a HoHoKam, served as an usher for the old right field bleachers section.
 In 2015, with the bleachers removed and the A's moved in, the official roster for the Mesa HoHoKams included 172 names.